An Osmond Family Production, starring sister Marie…

 In the latter scenario, this is usually said by the male lead –

-possibly probably in a rom-com – leading to the girl lead then adopting soppy grin and looking wistfully at said male.
+possibly probably in a rom-com – leading to the girl lead then adopting a soppy grin and looking wistfully at the said male.
 As he sings his wee heart out to an audience a recognisable tune (but she strangely never remembers it).
-So she forgives him for sleeping with best friend, doing girly perceived awful thing or fighting with her about some random shite.
+So she forgives him for sleeping with her best friend, doing a girly perceived awful thing or fighting with her about some random shite.

 Handsqueeze Rating: 🙂 🙂 🙂 🙂🙂 /10

 The Film That Started it All Blogathon 2019, No 21